vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (9.4)
 {: .examplecaption}

-Unlike last time where we had `P: P⊥⊥`, we can't reduce `(Dξ P⊥)⊥` to `P`!
+Unlike last time where we had `P::P⊥⊥`, we can't reduce `(Dξ P⊥)⊥` to `P`!

 But, this means we can only talk about whether `P` applies,